DarkStarStrix/PathFinder/README.md

 # PathFinder
-Pathfinder Alothrims
+Pathfinder Algorithms

-# Maze Solver with A* Algorithm
+# Maze Solver with an* Algorithm

-This project implements a maze solver using the A* algorithm.
+This project implements a maze solver using an* algorithm.
 The goal is to find the shortest path from the start to the goal in a maze with obstacles.

 ## Features

 - **Maze Generation**: The maze is generated with random walls (obstacles) to create a challenging environment.

-- **A* Algorithm**: The A* algorithm is employed to find the optimal path from the start to the goal, considering the maze's layout.
+- **An* Algorithm**: The* algorithm is employed to find the optimal path from the start to the goal, considering the maze's layout.

 - **Visualization**: The Pygame library is used to visualize the maze, pathfinding process, and the final solution.